shivanisorte/100-days-of-code/log.md

 **Thoughts**: I find it fascinating how super-cool things can be built using tiny cute concepts ♡

 **Link(s) to work**: [Cute animattion twwet link](https://twitter.com/ShivaniSorte/status/1345499902105686016)

+### Day 33: January 3, 2020

+**Today's Progress**:
+Built a Go To Top button using HTML CSS and JS and used marquee tag in HTML for the first time

+**Thoughts**: The developer community is very kind, generous and helpful.